helidon-io/helidon/service/README.md

 ## Declare a service

-Use `io.helidon.service.registry.Service.Provider` annotation on your service provider type (implementation of a contract).
+Use one of the `io.helidon.service.registry.Service.Scope` annotations, such as `io.helidon.service.registry.Service.Singleton` or `io.helidon.service.registry.Service.PerLookup`, on your service provider type (implementation of a contract).
+Service factories implemented as `java.util.function.Supplier` use the same scope annotations.
- Alternatively,
-`java.util.function.Supplier` can also be used in this scenario.

 Use `io.helidon.service.registry.Service.Descriptor` to create a hand-crafted service descriptor (see below "Behind the scenes")